 So Your Dog Bit Your Child . . .
 Now What?

-For the most part, having a family pup is a gift and a blessing.
-But there can occasionally be some fallbacks that families run into while balancing living with both a dog and a young child.
-It's any pet owner's worst nightmare: you turn your head for one second and your beloved family dog bites your child, especially one that may be on the younger side.
-Whether it's just a small nip or a full-on chomp, moms and dads who find themselves in this terrible position might wonder what the right next step is for their family.
+It's no secret that there can occasionally be a few fallbacks that families run into while balancing living with both a dog and a young child.
+But a pet owner's worst nightmare: you turn your head for one second and your beloved family dog bites your child, especially one that may be on the younger side.
+Whether it's just a small nip or a full-on chomp, parents who find themselves in this terrible position might wonder what the right next step is for their family.
 And some parents may be inclined to give their dog away, no questions asked.

 First things first: this is a no-shame zone.
 The topic of rehoming dogs brings up incredibly strong emotions on both sides, but ultimately, it is a personal decision and one that you have to make for yourself, based on your circumstances.
 If you're unlucky enough to find yourself in this position, it's perfectly understandable to feel conflicted.
 Your dog is a part of your family as much as your child, and having to navigate a dog-biting situation is not ideal in any way, shape, or form.
 Fortunately, Charles Elmaraghy, MD, the chief of Nationwide Children's Hospital's otolaryngology department, who has performed countless dog-bite-related surgeries, has some advice for parents who are in this exact situation.